BenFictional/dart-206_20Su/unit-2/lesson-4/exercise-2-vector-artwork.md

 * Exported PNG image of your vector artwork; must be full-size \(i.e. larger than 32px x 32px\).
 * Screenshot showing your favicon and touch icon in the Webflow project settings page.
+* Screenshot showing your large-scale vector graphic in the main website content.
+This can be a separate icon or illustration if you want.

 \[INSERT SUBMISISON LINK\]